What is Shopify? (Plus Important Pros and Cons)

 With such a wide range of plans available, Shopify is a great option for small and bigger businesses alike.
 As your company grows, you can easily upgrade your plan without disrupting the day-to-day operation of your website through point-and-click scaling.
 Bigger brands purchasing the Shopify Plus service can sell in up to 5 languages, enjoy more discounts, have up to 8 retail locations, 15 staff accounts and much more.

-Shopify also has its own app store, which can be used to add a wide range of extra capabilities onto your existing website and customize it to your brand’s exact needs.
+Shopify also has its own app store, which can be used to add a wide range of extra capabilities to your existing website and customize it to your brand’s exact needs.

 Cons of using Shopify